 - Don’t eat hot dogs or deli meats, unless they are reheated until hot.

 - Wash hands after handling these products.

 - Do not eat meat spreads or smoked seafood from the refrigerated or deli section of the store.

-Check out this website for more details Listeria lawyers of Marler Clark
+Check out this website for more details on legal claims for Listeriosis infections Listeria lawyers of Marler Clark